stijn-dejongh/lovecraft_public_domain/raw_converts/fb.md

 which I could neither place nor describe.
 Tillinghast had been watching me, and noted my puzzled expression.

-   "Do you know what that is? " he whispered.  "  That is ultra-violet.   " He chuckled oddly at my surprise.
+   "Do you know what that is? " he whispered."
+That is ultra-violet.   " He chuckled oddly at my surprise.
 "You thought ultra-violet was invisible, and so it is--but you can see that and many other invisible things   now.